regina-normal/regina/python/docstrings/README.txt

 docstrings, run ./gendoc.sh.
 To regenerate only some of the docstrings, you can pass ./gendoc.sh an optional list of engine subdirectories.

+The headers define *many* static const strings.
+Ideally, each header should only be included by _one_ of the compiled binding sources (*.cpp).

 ----------------------------------------------------------------------------

 The upstream pybind11_mkdoc tool is distributed under the following license: